x00169673/Thesis/README.md

 6. Particiapte in the research completely from within VR
 7. When the application ends you can remove the temporary directory

+Feel free to rerun the application and get your friends or family to participate, we ask for optional demographic data so it would be great to get a diverse set of participants!

-Thanks for your interest in this research.
-If you wish to receive a copy of the submitted thesis please send an email to my address below.
-Expected to be available in early 2022.
+Thanks for your interest in this research, if you wish to receive a copy of the thesis please send me an email - expected to be available in early 2022.

 Phillip Ryan X00169673@myTUDublin.ie